lamnhan066/language_helper/README.md

 ## Note

-- The `${param}` work in any case, the `@param` only work if the text ends with a white space, the end of a line, or the end of a new line.
+- The `${param}` works in all cases, the `@param` only work if the text ends with a white space, the end of a line, or the end of a new line.